ltlmaps/ShakaPlaces_DAPP/README.md

 IMPORTANT NOTE: This is an alpha release of a potential model DAO Charter for the DAO's wishing to function as unincorporated association. https://livethelife.tv/dao/

-# First 10K Experiment
+# Abridged Experiment

-The DAO is a decentralized organization initialized in Jan of 2021 and has a maximum of 100 unique stakeholder addresses.
-Community investment DAO led by founders and builders.
-A private investment club that distributes to the community via a DAO and a bonding curve.
-Thesis: DeFi tools to tokenize media, travel & real estate.
-Aragon has key functions such as integrated treasury management and fundraising modules
 The Abridged.io/Collab.land service allows for higher quality communities like Karma DAO.
 The DAO will exist to control, govern, manage, and direct all decisions on behalf of the token holders.
 This includes strategic decisions, as well as operational maintenance such as paying developers.
-Inspired by https://github.com/melonproject/dao-fund-framework

 Step 1: Explore and setup the collab.land bot on TG & Discord
 Step2: Connect the bot with Metamask.